-Control the noise; close the doors, turn off any sources of low humming noises, fans, other PCs etc.
+Control the noise: close the doors, and turn off any sources of low humming noises such as fans, other PCs, etc.

 Clean up your desk (and desktop if screen sharing)

 Check behind you; is the backdrop clear of clutter?

 Use an ethernet cable connection for your computer if possible, even if it’s just used for Zoom, Blackboard Collaborate and uploading videos to the Video Portal

 Turn Wi-Fi off to ensure the hard wired connection is used instead.

 All cameras capture better-looking video when there is a good light source, and webcams are no exception.
 When selecting a place to record, avoid locations with low light or too much backlighting (windows in the background are often a challenge for webcams).